Chawan Repaired Using Kintsugi

 Certainly, this is the big arguable question.

-Traditional kintsugi follows a repair method using natural urushi lacquer which if mixed with pure powdered gold is in fact food safe.
+Traditional kintsugi follows a repair method using natural urushi lacquer which, once fully cured, and if mixed with pure gold powder, is food safe.
+Curing takes several weeks to months depending on humidity and temperature, and urushi is not food-safe, and can cause skin irritation, before it has fully cured.

-Albeit, nowadays there are many DIY tutorials for easy homemade kintsugi using epoxy glue and in some cases not even pure gold.
-While this method of repair can be fun to try for aesthetic purposes, it is not food-safe.
+Nowadays, there are many DIY tutorials for easy homemade kintsugi using epoxy glue, and in some cases, not even pure gold.
+While this method of repair can be fun to try for aesthetic purposes, it may not be food-safe.
 Hence, this pottery should not be used in tea ceremonies.
-Other ways to use it can be as a decoration or flower pot.
+Other ways to use it can be as a decoration or a flower pot.

 Should I Use Kintsugi To Repair My Teaware?

-Certainly, if you’re intent is to use real urushi lacquer with gold dust then it is important to note that it is not the cheapest repair method.
+Certainly, if your intent is to use real urushi lacquer with gold dust, then it is important to note that it is not the cheapest repair method.
 For instance, repairing a teapot with kintsugi can cost over $100.
 Especially if you are employing a trusted master.

-In short, whether or not you should use the kintsugi repair method boils down to how much the piece means to you.
+In short, whether you should use the kintsugi repair method depends on how much the piece means to you.
 For example, is it an invaluable, one-of-a-kind piece of pottery?
 On the other hand, is it a teapot you can replace fairly easily?
 If it is the latter, you may want to reconsider investing in kintsugi and find a different purpose for your broken pottery.